Shop the freshest picks 🥃 Check out what's in our bar cart today!

 Equatorial Rum"

-With the name "El Amparo" itself translating to "The Protection", its front label features the process of rum making at the small craft distillery.
+With the name "El Amparo" itself translating to "The Shelter", its front label features the process of rum making at the small craft distillery.

-We're also told that the new Ecuadorian rum will be bottled at 60% ABV.
+We're also told that the new Ecuadorian rum will be bottled at 60% ABV, with the production process outlined below by LM&V.

-This new Ecuadorian produce seems to come from an individual craft farmer and distiller, Carlos Baque Zorrilla, located in Jipijapa, Manabi, who currently has no further information on him available, and the design of the front label seems to indicate that he harvests his own cane and distills it.
+This new Ecuadorian produce seems to come from an individual craft farmer and distiller, Carlos Baque Zorrilla, located in Jipijapa, Manabi, who is currently the third generation owner of the family's distillery.

 Jipijapa is a canton in northwestern Ecuador, located in the Manabi Province, with a population size of only some 70,000 people, and is known for its rich culture, local culinary specialties such as its own ceviche, wilderness trails, coffee plantations and maize growing.